- Chen Shui-bian, P Taiwan, Dem. Progressive Party,

 Year speech, he returned to his previously stymied plans to create a new

-, rather than continuing to amend the
+constitution by referendum by 2008, rather than continuing to amend the

 current constitution.
 Secondly, he announced a crackdown on Taiwanese

-.
+investment in the mainland.
 That was followed by the indictment of Robert

 Tsao, head of chipmaker United Microelectronics Corp., for the

-"crime" of doing business in China
+"crime" of doing business in China.

 These moves roiled the public and gave the